tellor-io/autoTasks/README.md

 Since the ```queryId``` is the function's first argument, it can be accessed using ``` evt.matchReasons[0].args[0];. ``` Similarly, ``` value ``` is accessed using ``` evt.matchReasons[0].args[1]; ```, and so on for each of the function in question's arguments.

+### Decoding
+Query Data is decoded using the decodeParameter function from the web3-eth-abi package.
+It reads the type, but not the data afterwards.
+Looking for better solutions still.

 ### Customizing labels/values in autotasks
 All ```queryData``` will get decoded before being pushed, but a ```label``` or different ```value``` calculation can be hardcoded for any ```queryId```.